Robotic Hair Transplantation

 Robotic Hair Transplants at Bernstein Medical

 The FUE robot used at Bernstein Medical, called the ARTAS™ System, was developed by Restoration Robotics, Inc. for specific use in Follicular Unit Extraction.
 Bernstein Medical is the first hair restoration center on the East Coast and one of the first worldwide to use this new technology in clinical practice.
-Bernstein Medical – Center for Hair Restoration serves as a beta-site to develop new product features and enhancements in the ARTAS hair transplant system.
-Dr. Bernstein is a medical consultant to Restoration Robotics and is an investor in the company.
+Bernstein Medical – Center for Hair Restoration serves as a beta-site to study new product features and enhancements in the ARTAS hair transplant system.
+Dr. Bernstein is a medical consultant to Restoration Robotics, is involved in the research and development of the ARTAS system, and has a financial interest in the company.

 As a beta-site for this new technology, we have participated in developing many of the nuanced modifications that continually improve the technique.
 The initial version of the robot required many intra-operative adjustments, such as changes to depth, angulation, and the speed of punch rotation.
 The current system needs less human intervention and is simpler to operate, but significant experience is still critical to achieving the best results.